fargiolas/clangd-inactive-regions.el/README.md

 different faces and applies to each of them a different overlay with a dimmed foreground color.

-It seems to work with cc and c-ts modes (albeit a little slower than I'd like) but could totally break other modes or features I'm not aware of.
+It seems to work with cc and c-ts modes and I've been using it daily for more than a year now, but could totally break other modes or features I'm not aware of.

 If you know a better way please do let me know.